 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the Georgian Foreign Ministry, for up-to-date information.
+Contact the Georgian Foreign Ministry or the Embassy or Consulate of Georgia for up-to-date information.

 Safety and security

 Political demonstrations occur in Georgia, especially in Tbilisi.

 - Avoid political rallies, protests, demonstrations and large crowds as they could turn violent.

 - Monitor local media and other sources for advice of possible unrest and avoid those areas.

 - Follow the instructions of local authorities.